emdupre/nha-ml-nimg/_sources/04-statistical-analysis.md

 You may notice that the two columns in the CSV are `labels` and `chunks`.
 As all runs have been concatenated into a single nii file, the run identifier is indicated in the `chunk` label.
 Each entry in the CSV corresponds to the presentation of a single image, whose visual category is given by the `label` identifier.
-Note that this means that each image was presented for a full TR, without any jitter in the presentation.

 We can identify the unique runs and visual categories in this `session_target` CSV and compare them against our known stimuli.